Sushant-1806/Railway-Section-Throughput-Control/README.md

 The API runs on `http://localhost:5000`.

-If you are on a non-Windows shell, set `SOCKETIO_ASYNC_MODE=threading` with your shell's environment syntax before starting the backend.
+If you are using a non-Windows shell, set `SOCKETIO_ASYNC_MODE=threading` with your shell's environment syntax before starting the backend.

 ### Frontend